 • As mentioned in the treatment period, we will ask to interview you again.
 These interviews will be conducted in the same way as during the treatment period.
 Your child does not need to be present.
-This interview is recorded (audio only) and should take no longer than 40 minutes.
+This interview is recorded (audio only) and should take approximately 1 hour.